 After drawing flak, TN withdraws order on replacing anglicised versions of Tamil names of localities

 The Tamil Nadu government has 'withdrawn' its order on replacing Anglicised versions of Tamil names of 1,000 plus localities in the state with precise vernacular ones, saying it was working on alignment of views by experts on transliteration standards.
+DMK president M K Stalin hit out at the ruling dispensation on the matter, saying it has become a 'u-turn government.'
 Minister for Tamil Official Language and Tamil Culture, K Pandiarajan said the government will reissue the order shortly after making necessary changes.

 "We are working on alignment of views by experts on Transliteration standards from Tamil to English.
 Hopefully, we should get this released in 2/3 days," he said in a tweet.
 "The GO on the change of English names for Tamil names for places has been withdrawn.
 Will absorb all feedback & reissue (it) shortly," he added.